Mockbuster: Intent to deceive

-The Asylum defend this practice, stating their intention is not to dupe customers.
-The Asylum cites reports from both Blockbuster LLC and Hollywood Video that show that less than 1% of customers who rent one of their films ask for a refund.
-That the low return rate of their films has been used to argue that consumers are renting The Asylum's films deliberately.
-"There's a segment of people who watch them because they know they're bad and they're funny, and they're fun to make fun of with their friends", says Kyle Ryan, the managing editor of The A.V.
+The Asylum defend this practice, stating their intention is not to confuse customers.
+The Asylum cites reports from both Blockbuster LLC and Hollywood Video that show that less than 1% of customers who rent one of their films ask for a refund; the low return rate of their films has been used to argue that consumers are renting The Asylum's films deliberately.
+"There's a segment of people who watch them because they know they're bad and they're funny, and they're fun to make fun of with their friends," says Kyle Ryan, the managing editor of The A.V.
 Club, a sister publication of The Onion.